 These offenses are classified as Class H felonies.
 If convicted, this crime entails a prison sentence ranging from 4 to 25 months.

 North Carolina Defense Attorneys

 As you can see, all forms of breaking and entering convictions could potentially compromise your freedom.
 An arrest for committing this crime could also lead to the creation of a criminal record if this is your first encounter with law enforcement.
 The skilled attorneys at Caulder & Valentine have experience representing clients who have been pinned with a misdemeanor and felony breaking and entering charges.
-Contact them today for a free consultation.
+Contact them today for a consultation.